Skip to main content

 Under Full SBB, the three streams (Express, N(A), N(T)) are replaced by three subject levels — G3 (most demanding), G2 (intermediate), and G1 (foundational) — and students can take different subjects at different levels.

-- G2: Equivalent to the current N(A)-Level standard.
-Graded 1–6 (same as N(A) grading; certificate awarded at Grade 5 or better).
+• G2: Equivalent to the current N(A)-Level standard.
+Graded 1–6, with Grade 1 the highest (certificate awarded at Grade 5 or better; Grade 6 does not earn the certificate) — this extends the former N(A)-Level 1-to-5 numeric scale to a sixth grade.
 Students can take some subjects at G3 if they demonstrate ability

 A student might take G3 Mathematics, G3 Science, G2 English, and G2 Humanities — all reflected on one SEC certificate.
 This replaces the old system where a student's entire programme was determined by their stream.
 The flexibility means more students can access G3 (O-Level standard) papers in their stronger subjects.